Gil Puyat

-Gil Juco Puyat Sr. (September 1, 1907 – March 23, 1980) was a Filipino politician and businessman who served as a Senator of the Philippines from 1951 until 1972, when President Ferdinand Marcos shut Congress down and declared Martial Law, and as Senate President from 1967 to 1972.
+Gil Juco Puyat Sr. (September 1, 1907 – March 22, 1981) was a Filipino politician and businessman who served as a Senator of the Philippines from 1951 until 1972, when President Ferdinand Marcos shut Congress down and declared Martial Law, and as Senate President from 1967 to 1972, usurping the seat of Arturo Tolentino.

 Education

 Having been exposed to the world of business, Puyat was inevitably drawn to a course in commerce for his higher education.
 This he pursued at the University of the Philippines where he topped his class.
 Even as a student, he was already immersed in intricate operations of finance and expense, of capital and production, and of management labor handling.
+Despite his success, he was said to have been a part of a racist and controversial student movement group.
 He was a member of the college-based Pan Xenia Fraternity and Upsilon Sigma Phi.

 Early career

 He became a member of the Rotary Club of Manila at about the same time that he was also a young professor of economics at the University of the Philippines.
 Puyat's skill in managing the family business caught the eye of the late President Manuel L. Quezon.
 At the time, the country was predominantly agricultural in activity and the President was advocating industrialization.
 Quezon named the young Puyat as dean of the College of Business Administration at the University of the Philippines when he was 33.
 An active member of international trades bodies, he acquired international stature in business.
 The Business Writers’ Association of the Philippines voted him "Business Leader of the Year" in 1948 and the Association of Red Feather Agencies voted him "Civic Leader of the Year" in 1949.

 In 1953, he received a plaque from the Community Chest of Greater Manila for “outstanding services as one of the founders, first president and first campaign fund chairman“ of the body.
 The Philippine Institute of Public Opinion (PIPO) awarded him a certificate of honor for demonstrating national leadership in business, economics, the civic and political fields and for his distinguished service to the youth.